 Additionally, the experiment could be the first step towards a way to grow food on board on lengthy space journeys, which might enable future missions to explore continuously without returning to Earth.

-On January 2nd China’s Chang’e-4 lander landed on the moon and managed to grow a cotton plant there.
+Earlier this year China’s Chang’e-4 lander landed on the moon and managed to grow a cotton plant there.
 The seed was kept in an air tight canister filled with soil and supplied with air and water, all the necessary ingredients for the plant to sprout.

 Besides cotton, potato, rapeseed, arabidopsis flowers, yeast and fruit fly eggs were included in the experiment.
 The container was designed to be a mini eco-system — a small garden that would allow for the most important ingredients supporting the possibility of life on the moon.